Fabio Pammolli

-Fabio Pammolli (born January 11, 1965 in Lucca) is an Italian economist, who is professor of finance and data science at Politecnico di Milano, and former president of Constructor University in Bremen, Germany.
+Fabio Pammolli (born January 11, 1965, in Lucca) is an Italian economist, who is professor of finance and data science at Politecnico di Milano, since November 2022 economic advisor to the Minister of Finance and Economy of the Italian Republic and, since May 2024, President of The Italian Institute of Artificial Intelligence for Industry - AI4I.

 Biography

 Pammolli graduated in economics at the University of Pisa and did his doctoral studies at the Sant’Anna School of Advanced Studies.
-In 1988-89 he served as an officer and as an instructor in Guardia di Finanza.

 From 1990 he served as an assistant and then as an associate professor at the University of Siena, while from 2001 he served as full professor at the University of Florence.

 Research stays have taken him to the Department of Physics at Boston University, where he collaborated with H.E.
 Stanley.

 He was then a visiting scientist at STICERD at the LSE, OFCE at Sciences Po, the Department of Economics, Harvard University and LIDS, at the Massachusetts Institute of Technology.

 From 2004 to 2013 he served as the founding rector of the IMT School for Advanced Studies in Lucca and worked there as a professor of economics, finance, and data science.

 In 2015 he served as a senior scientist at the Italian Institute of Technology, where he contributed to conceive and design the strategic plan of the Human Technopole.